lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 export default __sfc__
 ```

 If you have written Vue without Script Setup, you'll see this is a regular component definition using `setup`.
 It returns a (somewhat verbose) render function.
-The key is `{ onClick: count }`, which is the second argument to `_createElementBlock`.
+The thing to notic is `{ onClick: count }`, which is the second argument to `_createElementBlock`.
 A more human readable version is:

 ```js
 export default {